Harry Cicma: 2003, 2007, 2008 Singles

 Cicma made his solo player debut in 2003 at the 2003 Forest Hills Challenger but he lost to James Caiati and in 2003 Atlantic City challenger, Cicma lost to Nestor Bernabe in first round.

-Harry's career best singles victory was over former top 40 World Ranked player Bud Schultz, in the opening round at the 2003 Weymouth Invitational Money Championship, he went on to lose to Great Britain Olympian Kyle Spencer in the next round.
+Cicma's career best singles victory was over former top 40 World Ranked player Bud Schultz, in the opening round at the 2003 Weymouth Invitational Money Championship, he went on to lose to Great Britain Olympian Kyle Spencer in the next round.

 Cicma won the Robert Freeman Memorial USTA Red Clay Money Championships in 2006.
 He also won the Rhode Island State Closed Men's Championship (a non ATP Tour sanctioned event).

 Cicma began 2007 by losing at 2007 Campbell's Hall of Fame Tennis Championships to Jim Thomas.

 Cicma's final professional event was in July 2008 at age of 26 at the 2008 Hall of Fame Tennis Championships but lost to Michael McClune, 6–0, 6–0 in the qualifying rounds.

 During the USTA Juniors, while at Classical High School, Cicma was ranked Nationally in both singles and doubles.
 He represented New England at the USTA Nationals, a top 10 USTA Nationally Ranked Doubles player in America, prior to getting recruited by Rutgers University.
 At Rutgers, while graduating Cum Laude, and being named a 4 Time All Big East Academic Team Selection.
 During college, Cicma was an elected Rutgers University Senator, and member of the WRSU-FM Radio Station, and RUTV.
 He was inducted into the Rutgers Cap and Skull Honor Society, regarded as the top honor for any Rutgers Graduate.

 In 2018, Cicma was inducted into the Greek Sports Hall of Fame, for his work in TV and Media; along with Pete Sampras, Bob Costas, Eric Karros, and Steve Lappas.

 In 2008, Cicma was inducted into the Classical High School Athletic Hall of Fame.